 In a large nonstick skillet over low heat, cook onions in butter and oil for 1 hour or until tender, stirring occasionally.
 Sprinkle with sugar, salt and pepper; cook over medium low heat for 45-60 minutes or until golden brown, stirring occasionally.

 In a large bowl, combine the first six ingredients.
 Crumble turkey over mixture and mix well.
 Shape into four 3/4 inch thick oval shape patties.
-Coat grill rack with nonstick cooking spray before starting the grill.

 Mix all ingredients together in a large bowl.
 It will be somewhat sticky.
 If the ingredients aren't sticking, add a little bit more pumpkin.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.